Nazi salute: From 1933 to 1945

-The salute soon became part of everyday life, a historically unique phenomenon that politicised all communication in Germany for twelve years, superseding all prior forms of greeting, such as "Grüß Gott" ("Hello"), "Guten Tag" ("Good day"), and "Auf Wiederseh(e)n" ("Goodbye").
+The salute soon became part of everyday life, a historically unique phenomenon that politicised all communication in Germany for twelve years, superseding all prior forms of greeting, such as "Grüß Gott ("Hello"), "Guten Tag ("Good day"), and "Auf Wiederseh(e)n ("Goodbye").
 Postmen used the greeting when they knocked on people's doors to deliver packages or letters.
 Small metal signs that reminded people to use the Hitler salute were displayed in public squares and on telephone poles and street lights throughout Germany.
 Department store clerks greeted customers with "Heil Hitler, how may I help you?"
 Dinner guests brought glasses etched with the words "Heil Hitler" as house gifts.
 The salute was required of all persons passing the Feldherrnhalle in Munich, site of the climax of the 1923 Beer Hall Putsch, which the government had made into a shrine to the Nazi dead; so many pedestrians avoided this mandate by detouring through the small Viscardigasse behind that the passage acquired the nickname "Dodgers' Alley" (Drückebergergasse).
 The daughter of the American Ambassador to Germany, Martha Dodd, describes the first time she saw the salute:

 The first time I met von Ribbentrop was at a luncheon we gave at the Embassy.
 He was tall and slender, with a vague blond handsomeness.
 Outstanding among all the guests, Ribbentrop arrived in Nazi uniform.
 Most Nazis came to diplomatic functions in ordinary suits unless the affair was extremely formal.
 His manner of shaking hands was an elaborate ceremony in itself.
 He held out his hand, then retreated and held your hand at arm’s length, lowered his arm stiffly by his side, then raised the arm swiftly in a Nazi salute, just barely missing your nose.
 All the time he was staring at you with such intensity you were wondering what new sort of mesmerism he thought he was effecting.
 The whole ritual was performed with such self-conscious dignity and in such silence that hardly a word was whispered while Ribbentrop made his exhibitionistic acquaintance with the guests present.
 To me the procedure was so ridiculous I could scarcely keep a straight face.

 Children were indoctrinated at an early age.
 Kindergarten children were taught to raise their hand to the proper height by hanging their lunch bags across the raised arm of their teacher.
 At the beginning of first grade primers was a lesson on how to use the greeting.
 The greeting found its way into fairy tales, including classics like Sleeping Beauty.
 Students and teachers would salute each other at the beginning and end of the school day, between classes, or whenever an adult entered the classroom.

-In 1935, Hans Spemann gave a Nazi salute at the end of his Nobel Prize acceptance speech.
+In 1935, embryologist Hans Spemann gave a Nazi salute at the end of his Nobel Prize acceptance speech.